by Chris Wayan, 2005-6

 The waters of Ti Tip are neither.
 Marshy, muddy, brackish and slightly alkaline, prone to both flood and drought, it's mainly a watering hole for nomadic centah herders in orbital summer, when other sources in the desert dry up.
 The only year-round residents are fifty billion flies.

-It's a long hard caravan over Tin Kik Desert to the South Seas, one of Tharn's largest greenbelts--but about the loneliest, too.
+It's a long hard caravan over Tin Kik Desert to the South Seas, about the loneliest of Tharn's major greenbelts--but one of the largest too.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books